bvucode/crosvm-on-android/README.md

 ### Good to Mention

-* The device used here is a Xiaomi Poco C65 phone running Android 15
+* The device used here is a Xiaomi Poco C65 phone running Android 15 (can work on android 14 linux 6.1)
 * Unlock bootloader
 * You need a [rooted](https://en.m.wikipedia.org/wiki/Rooting_(Android)) device
 * If you damage your device in any way, you are all responsible for it!